multiversx/mx-docs/docs/sdk-and-tools/sdk-nestjs/sdk-nestjs-monitoring.md

 ## MultiversX NestJS Microservice Monitoring Utilities

 This package contains a set of utilities commonly used for monitoring purposes in the MultiversX Microservice ecosystem.
-The package relies on prometheus to aggregate the metrics and it is using [prom-client](https://www.npmjs.com/package/prom-client) as a client for it.
+The package relies on Prometheus to aggregate the metrics, and it is using [prom-client](https://www.npmjs.com/package/prom-client) as a client for it.

 [comment]: # (mx-context-auto)

 ## Installation

-`sdk-nestjs-monitoring` is delivered via **npm** and it can be installed as follows:
+`sdk-nestjs-monitoring` is delivered via **npm,** and it can be installed as follows:

 ```
 npm install @multiversx/sdk-nestjs-monitoring